 A: Yes, there are restrooms available near the parking lot for Beck's Mill Gristmill.

 Q: Are pets allowed inside the Beck's Mill Gristmill site?

-A: Pets are not allowed on the grounds at this time, except during our Dog Daze Event.
+A: Pets are not allowed on the grounds at this time.

 Q: Is Beck's Mill Gristmill wheelchair accessible?

 A: Generally Yes, The first floor of the mill is one step up from the ground and would be accessible with assistance.
 The second floor would not be accessible by wheelchair due to the series of steps to reach the second floor.
 The surrounding area is a sloped terrain that is generally accessible.

 Q: Is my donation to Friends of Beck's Mill Inc. tax deductible?